Chinese New Year - Year of the Tiger for Preschoolers

 Fireworks Craft

 Place old newspapers on the table.
-Dilute the glue a little bit with a very small amount of water.
-Have the children put a small blob of glue on the paper, and then blow some air through a straw to spread it into interesting shapes.
+Dilute the glue a little bit with a tiny amount of water.
+Have the children put a small blob of glue on the paper and then blow some air through a straw to spread it into interesting shapes.
 Sprinkle glitter onto the glue.
 Slide the excess glitter off your picture and back into the glitter container, and let it dry.

 Family Dinner

 One of the most important traditions during Chinese New Year’s Eve is a big family dinner, where multiple generations sit around tables and enjoy a special feast that includes many lucky foods.
-For Chinese people, this reunion is so important, that it is expected that everybody comes for this celebration, and therefore, a huge migration of Chinese people occurs.
-It is believed that this celebration will ensure good fortune for the coming year.
+For Chinese people, this reunion is so important that everybody is expected to come for this celebration, and therefore, a huge migration of Chinese people occurs.
+This celebration is believed to ensure good fortune for the coming year.

 Chinese New Year Family Dinner by lan Pham from Unsplash